robmoore-i/suffix-tree-construction/Plan.md

   be able to specify that indexing will automatically interrupt after N seconds.
   :white_check_mark: (14/01)

+- Write a fuzz test suite which provides confidence that the query results from the suffix tree index are equal to the results for the naive index.
+This is to ensure that any bugs in the suffix tree implementation are caught as early as possible. :white_check_mark: (18/01)

 - Implement suffix tree construction in the library, using the naive cubic time algorithm which is the basis for Ukkonen's linear-time construction algorithm.
   Ensure that constructed suffix trees can be queried for all the positions of a given substring in the string it was constructed from.

-- Write a fuzz test suite which provides confidence that the query results from the suffix tree index are equal to the results for the naive index.
-This is to ensure that any bugs in the suffix tree implementation are caught as early as possible.

 - Update the library's indexing function so that for small files, it both loads the file content into memory and builds a suffix tree from it.